zulip/zulip-gci/request-remote-dev.md

 If you haven't already, create an account on https://chat.zulip.org/.

-Next, join the **GCI help** stream.
+Next, join the **development help** stream.
 Create a new **stream message** with your GitHub username as the **topic** and request your remote dev instance.
-A mentor should reply letting you know they're working on creating it as soon as they are available to help (they'll be using the tool in `remotedev/create.py` in this repository).
+A core developer should reply letting you know they're working on creating it as soon as they are available to help (they'll be using the tool in `remotedev/create.py` in this repository).

 Once requested, it will only take a few minutes to create your instance.
-Your mentor will let you know when it is complete and available.
+You will be contacted when it is complete and available.

 ## Next steps